Mental Health Assessments

 What is a mental status exam?

 The mental status exam (MSE) is administered verbally by a clinician.
-It involves a series of specific questions - along with therapist observations - that are used to determine the client’s mental state.
+It involves a series of specific questions—along with therapist observations—that are used to determine the client’s mental state.
 It intends to measure aspects of cognition, mood, and behavior to form an overall picture of the client at a particular moment.
 The mental status exam is not standardized.
 Instead, the clinician can choose what types of questions to ask that will meet their specific objectives.
 For example, a neuropsychologist working with potential dementia clients might focus more on cognitive processes than their effect.

-Components of the mental status exam
+Components of a mental status exam

 Appearance